decentraland/adr/RFC/RFC-13-p2p-adapter.md

   }>
 }

-// A route could be a list of peer ids, or just a constant indicating the is no p2p route available type Route = string[] | 'no-p2p'
+// A route is a list of peer ids.
+It doesn't contain the source or destination, so for example if a->b->c
+// the route between a and c is [ b ]
+// and the route between b and c is [] type Route = Address[]

-// A map between peer id and a route type PeerRoutingTable = Map<string, Route>
+// A map between peer and a route.
+If a peer is missing, it means there is no direct or indirect p2p connection to the peer, so the messaging server should be used type PeerRoutingTable = Map<Address, Route>

 // NewPeerRoutingTableEvent
 type NewPeerRoutingTableEvent = {